-When my son, Jack, was one he loved to grab, throw, and chew on books.
+My son, Jack loved to grab, throw, and chew on books when he was one year old.
 He also adored books being read aloud to him.
 I was reading him “The Very Hungry Caterpillar” by Eric Carle and it occurred to me that we often overlook these juvenile versions of butterflies when trying to attract them to the yard.
 A caterpillar is an eating, pooping machine (much like a baby), and doesn’t have the grace, beauty, or inspiration of an adult catching a breeze or drinking nectar from a flower.
 But that doesn’t make them less important when planning your landscape.

 By now I think everyone knows that Monarch Butterflies need Milkweed plants in order to survive.
 Like most butterflies, adults will visit a wide variety of nectar sources, like Blazing Star, Coneflower, Black-eyed Susan, Daisies, and Sages, to name a few.
 Milkweed is a “host plant” meaning, the female Monarch lays her eggs on the underside of the leaves, the caterpillars hatch from the eggs and will eat only the leaves of the Milkweed, growing fatter and fatter until they are finally ready to form a chrysalis, eventually emerging a beautiful butterfly.
 All butterfly species require a host plant for the caterpillars, though most are not as limited to a specific plant, like the Monarch.